MebinAbraham/eq-survey-runner/doc/jinja-filters.md

 - date_format:  Format of the date to return.
 Default 'EEEE d MMMM YYYY'

 ##### Context:
 Used in LMS for both Questions and Options in order to add day of week to a date.
-Often combined with `calculate_offset_from_weekday_in_last_whole_week` filter.
 ```
 Did you have a paid job, either as an employee or self-employed, in the week {{ calculate_offset_from_weekday_in_last_whole_week(collection_metadata['started_at'], {}) | format_date_custom( 'EEEE d MMMM YYYY' ) }} to {{ calculate_offset_from_weekday_in_last_whole_week(collection_metadata['started_at'], {}, 'SU') | format_date_custom( 'EEEE d MMMM YYYY' ) }}